-According to an article published in the Witbank News, NUM planned an electricity shutdown to protest against 0% salary increases for Eskom employees during the Eskom Strike.
+According to an article published in the Witbank News, NUM planned an electricity shutdown.
+The shutdown was to protest against 0% salary increases for Eskom employees during the Eskom Strike.
 Furthermore, the article warned South Africans that they may face a day or two without electricity because of the strike.

 In January 2018, Eskom appointed a new set of directors to help with their leadership crisis.
-President Cyril Ramaphosa appointed the former Finance Minister, Pravin Gordhan as the Public Enterprises Minister during February to be in charge of enterprises such as Eskom.
+President Cyril Ramaphosa appointed the former Finance Minister, Pravin Gordhan as the Public Enterprises Minister during February.
+This put Gordhan in charge of enterprises such as Eskom.
 During last week, Eskom announced a 0% wage increase and roughly 10 000 people will lose their jobs.
 In 2003, Eskom employed 32 000 and to date, this figure increased to 47 600.

-The electricity production to date is roughly the same as in 2003 and with even more employees, production remains the same whilst the wage bill increased significantly.
+The electricity production to date is roughly the same as in 2003.
+With even more employees, production remains the same whilst the wage bill increased significantly.
 NUM released a statement to call for the national shutdown of electricity, which was set to occur on national -, regional – and branch levels.
 NUMSA and NUM held a joint briefing on Wednesday, 13 June 2018.
-Questions like: “Why should workers pay for management’s mistakes” were asked and statements were made such as “Eskom managers drove the company to the brink of financial ruin through rampant looting, corruption and mismanagement”.
+Questions like: “Why should workers pay for management’s mistakes” were asked.
+Statements were made such as “Eskom managers drove the company to the brink of financial ruin through rampant looting, corruption and mismanagement”.

-Eskom in return released various statements to inform the nation that they have measures in place and contingency plans against the planned industrial action.
+Eskom in return released various statements to inform the nation that they have measures in place.
+Contingency plans against the planned industrial action had been made.
 Furthermore, they ensured South Africa that the lights will stay on should the strike continue.
-On Thursday, 14 June, the N2 outside Ermelo (at Camden Power Station) was also closed off for short periods of time and on Thursday evening, people were informed that Eskom initiated load shedding, of which Amsterdam was already affected from 17:41 until 20:00.
+On Thursday, 14 June, the N2 outside Ermelo (at Camden Power Station) was also closed off for short periods of time.
+On Thursday evening, people were informed that Eskom initiated load shedding, of which Amsterdam was already affected from 17:41 until 20:00.

-The Excelsior News received a statement from Eskom on Friday, 15 June, stating the following: Power supply constrained due to the effects of industrial action Thursday, 14 June 2018: The generation and distribution of electricity across Eskom’s network is constrained today due to the acts of sabotage and intimidation that characterise the current industrial action by members of the trade unions.
+The Excelsior News received a statement from Eskom on Friday, 15 June.
+It stated: Power supply constrained due to the effects of industrial action Thursday, 14 June 2018.
+The generation and distribution of electricity across Eskom’s network is constrained today.
+This is due to the acts of sabotage and intimidation that characterize the current industrial action by members of the trade unions.

 Eskom will continue to provide regular updates about the state of the power system through various media platforms.
 On Friday, 15 June, Eskom released another press release stating the following: Load shedding has commenced Eskom commenced with Stage 1 load shedding at 11:29am today (15 June 2018).
 We anticipate that this will continue until 9pm tonight.
 This is due to the impact of the current illegal protest action by some Eskom employees at various sites over wage increases.
 Eskom is working with all the relevant stakeholders to keep its plants operating optimally however there is a high risk of load shedding over the weekend.

 Eskom calls on all consumers to assist by reducing their electricity consumption by switching off geysers, electric heating, pool pumps, and all nonessential appliances throughout the day because of the Eskom strike.
 Customers are cautioned to treat all electrical connections as live during this period.
-We would like to thank our workers who have continued working under very difficult circumstances and all South Africans who have heeded the call to action to use electricity sparingly.
+We would like to thank our workers who have continued working under very difficult circumstances.
+We also thank all South Africans who have heeded the call to action to use electricity sparingly.

-Eskom is load shedding according to the published load shedding schedules, which are available on the Eskom website (loadshedding. eskom.co.za) or at local municipalities if you are a municipal customer.
+Eskom is load shedding according to the published load shedding schedules, which are available on the Eskom website (loadshedding.eskom.co.za) or at local municipalities if you are a municipal customer.
 Eskom customers can also contact our customer call centre on 0860 037 566 (08600 ESKOM).
-As people have mixed emotions about the Eskom strike, all is in agreement that no one wants to struggle without electricity and that the grievances need to be dealt with urgently.
+As people have mixed emotions about the Eskom strike, all are in agreement that no one wants to struggle without electricity.
+The grievances need to be dealt with urgently.
 Mkhondo also faced load shedding over the past weekend.

 On Friday, 15 June, it was from 17:00 until 19:00 and on Saturday, 16 June it was from 17:00 until 19:15.
 On Monday, 18 June, Eskom released the following information: Eskom’s prognosis is that the power system will take up to approximately ten days to recover from the effects of the recent industrial action, once all staff members return to work on Monday.